ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

   * [Spindle](https://github.com/RPi-Distro/spindle) - a tool to help spin distribution images

 ## Changes

+### 2015-12-21 - Ubuntu MATE 15.10.1 for Raspbery Pi 2 Update

+  * Migrated the build to [Ubuntu Pi Flavour Maker](https://ubuntu-pi-flavour-maker.org) project.
+  * Images are now XZ compressed, to save bandwidth and make them compatible with GNOME Disks.
+  * Added `python-gpiozero` and `python3-gpizero` 1.0.0 as packages.
+  * Updated Scratch to 20151111.
+  * Updated to Linux 4.1.15.
+  * Reverted change to `/boot/config.txt` so audio is not forced to output over HDMI because this introduced more compatibility issues that it solved.

 ### 2015-10-22 - Ubuntu MATE 15.10 for Raspbery Pi 2 Final Release